VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 - The content of the 'Contact Us' page is displayed with headings positioned centrally on the page and the contact information and contact form displayed in a responsive column format below for consistency in style.
 On screens over 992px wide two columns are displayed and screens up to 992px the content is stacked to ensure appropriate sizing of the elements for good usability.

 - The content of the 'Find Us' page is displayed in the same style as the 'Contact Us' page for consistency in style.
 The heading is positioned centrally with the image and information displayed below in two columns on screens over 992px wide and stacked on screens up to 992px wide.
-Below the this a google map is embedded which is diplayed across the whole width of the page.
+Below the this a google map is embedded which is displayed across the whole width of the page.

 ## Wireframes
 - ['Home' Page Wireframe](docs/wireframes/home-wireframe.png)